Former MP Sarah Newton has been named chair of the Health and Safety Executive (HSE).

 She has served on a wide range of boards and is currently a non-executive director of the Royal Cornwall Hospitals NHS Trust.
 Sarah was a marketing officer for IBIS, Citibank and American Express.
 After working for American Express for four years she became director of Age Concern England.
 She is also founder and initial director of the International Longevity Centre.

-Thérèse Coffey, secretary of state for work and pensions, also welcomed the former MP to the safety watchdog: 'I’m pleased to welcome Sarah to this important role and look forward to working with her.
+Thérèse Coffey, secretary of state for work and pensions, said she looks forward to working with Sarah.

-'Her insight and experience will be huge assets as we work to safely resume everyday life across the country, helping to build confidence within business and workers as we get Britain back into work.
+'Her insight and experience will be huge assets as we work to safely resume everyday life across the country, helping to build confidence within business and workers as we get Britain back into work,' she said.

 'I would also like to thank Martin for his dedication throughout his service over the last five years.'